 It is ok to binge on Netflix once in a while as long as it does not become a habit.
 There is something special about cuddling up on rainy days in your “hyggebukser”-yes there is apparently a name for that pair of pants you will only wear in the house, or to Walmart.

 Does your leisure activity give you a sense of accomplishment?
 It is defeating the object if you feel guilty or irritated with yourself afterward.
-Avoid negative habits that can drag you down and away from God.
+Avoid negative activities that drain your energy and pull you away from God.

 A good nights sleep also falls under the banner of leisure.
 Our bodies and minds need the time to replenish.
 If you are feeling exhausted every day, possibly your body is in need of some good sleep.
 There are strategies that you can put in place to maximize your z’s.